 Although production occurs in adipose tissue, those with more fat tissue usually have lower adiponectin levels.
 Lower adiponectin levels (and thus high inflammation) have links to chronic issues associated with obesity.[ref]

-Low levels of adiponectin have been linked to insulin resistance, diabetes, heart disease, and cancer.[ref]
+Additionally, low levels of adiponectin have links to insulin resistance, diabetes, heart disease, and cancer.[ref]

 What works and doesn’t work:

 How your genes shape your gut microbiome and weight

 Differences in our microbiome might shape how we gain weight.
 Here’s a look at a few of the genes that play a role in determining which microbes inhabit the gut microbiome.

 There are five key elements to weight loss from a circadian point of view: Timing of Meals; Light Exposure; Sleep; What to Eat and When; and Genetic Variants.
 All of these can come together in our modern world to give you the propensity to gain weight – and all can be hacked to help you lose weight.

 High blood pressure due to AGTR1 gene variants

 Blood pressure may not be something that you think much about – unless your doctor is harping about it being high or low.
 The CDC statistics, though, make a pretty compelling argument that a lot of us should be thinking about blood pressure.
 It is estimated that ~ 1/3 of US adults have high blood pressure, which contributes to more than 410,000 deaths each in the US in a year.